pdee/pdee/doc/commands-python-mode.rst

 py-pdb
 ------
-Run pdb on program FILE in buffer `*gud-FILE*'.
+Run pdb on program FILE in buffer ‘*gud-FILE*’.
 The directory containing FILE becomes the initial working directory and source-file directory for your debugger.

-At GNU Linux systems required pdb version should be detected by `py--pdb-version', at Windows configure `py-python-ms-pdb-command'
+At GNU Linux systems required pdb version should be detected by ‘py--pdb-version’, at Windows configure ‘py-python-ms-pdb-command’

 lp:963253

 py-update-gud-pdb-history
 -------------------------
-If pdb is called at a Python buffer, put it's file name at the head of `gud-pdb-history'.
+If pdb is called at a Python buffer, put it’s file name at the head of ‘gud-pdb-history’.

 py-fetch-docu
 -------------